 We favour identical measurement principles for all onerous contracts.
-As outlined above, our preferred approach is based on costs expected in the future.
+As outlined above, our preferred approach is based on expected costs.
 Under this approach an exemption like the one outlined in paragraph B9 of Appendix B of the ED is not necessary.